cAttte/ruxp/readme.md

 ### Item

-This component displays a menu item within the parent menu, which can either be a Panel's fly-out menu or another Item's sub-menu; items can be nested.
+This component displays a menu item inside of a panel menu, or inside of a sub-menu if it is nested.

 -   **label** `string`: The label this menu item will display.
 -   **checked?** `boolean`: Displays a checkmark next to the menu item.
 -   **disabled?** `boolean`: Displays the item grayed out.
 -   **onInvoke?** `() => void`: A handler to execute when the menu item is invoked.

-or, for sub-menu parent items:
+or, for parent items:

 -   **label** `string`: The label that this sub-menu will display.
 -   **children** `ReactNode`: The items inside this sub-menu.